jalilian/ETAS/README.md

 ## Installation

-To install the package, run the following is R:
+To install the package, run the following in R:

 ```R
 require(devtools)